Colic and crying

 Here are some suggestions that might calm your baby or help prevent crying when your child is fussy:

 - Check to see if your baby needs something—a diaper change, a feeding, relief from being too hot or too cold, or attention for a fever.

 - Hold your baby.
 This will not spoil him.
 However, some babies do not like being passed from person to person.

-- Wrap or swaddle your baby in a soft blanket.
+- Wrap or swaddle your baby.